DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 ## Add a Custom Plugin

 For information on custom plugins, refer to the following help topic: [Custom Plugin Development](./custom-plugin-development.md).
-In the following code, the plugin is called `PopupEditing`, but you can rename it if required.
+In the following code, the plugin is called `PopupEditing` (you can rename it).

 ```jsx
 const PopupEditing = () => (